coffee2code/custom-post-limits/readme.txt

 2. A screenshot of the plugin's admin settings page (with individual categories limits expanded) (bottom half of page).
 (Note: Screenshot hasn't been updated to include fields for defining limits for custom taxonomies.)

+== Hooks ==

+The plugin exposes a number of filters for hooking.
+Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

+**c2c_cpl_enable_all_individual_limits (filter)**

+The 'c2c_cpl_enable_all_individual_limits' hook allows you to filter if individual limits are enabled for all archive types.

+The ability to set individual limits (e.g. for per-author or per-category archives) isn't simply enabled by default because it can have a negative performance impact depending on the number of items.
+Especially for a something most sites are unlikely to need.

+Arguments:

+* $enabled (boolean): Enable individual limits for all archive types?
+Default false.

+Example:

+`
+// Enable individual limits for all archives for Custom Post Limits plugin. add_filter( 'c2c_cpl_enable_all_individual_limits', '__return_true' );
+`

+**c2c_cpl_enable_all_individual_{$type}_limits (filter)**

+The 'c2c_cpl_enable_all_individual_{$type}_limits' hook allows you to filter if individual limits are enabled for a specific archive type.
+The dynamic portion of the hook name, `$type`, refers to the type of archive with constituent individual archives.
+Can be 'authors', 'categories', or 'tags'.

+Arguments:

+* $enabled (boolean): Enable individual limits for given archive type?
+Default false.

+Example:

+`
+// Enable individual limits for author archives for Custom Post Limits plugin. add_filter( 'c2c_cpl_enable_all_individual_authors_limits', '__return_true' );
+`

 == Changelog ==

 = 4.1 (2018-07-10) =